sonic2kk/steamtinkerlaunch/README.md

 Using the variable `WANTPROTON` in configs and tweaks it is possible to automatically request a specific proton version to be used with the corresponding game.
 If `AUTOPULLPROTON` is enabled *(it is by default)* **stl** will automatically download the specific proton version and install it.

+#### Custom Proton Autoupdate
+**stl** can optionally check if a newer version of the currently (per game) configured custom *(only!)* proton exists and automatically reacts depending on the user configuration.

+The variable `CHECKPROTON` can be set per game to either 0,1,2,3,4,5 where
+- 0 : the whole check is skipped
+- 1 : call checkProtonBump only when the settings menu is opened and open a [Custom Proton Autoupdate Requester](#Custom-Proton-Autoupdate-Requester)
+- 2 : call the function only before the game is launched and open a [Custom Proton Autoupdate Requester](#Custom-Proton-Autoupdate-Requester)
+- 3 : automatically download and extract  but don't replace the currently used custom proton version
+- 4 : automatically download, extract and replace the active custom proton version of the current game
+- 5 : only pop up notifier

+##### Custom Proton Autoupdate Requester
+If a newer minor version for the currently used custom Proton is available and `CHECKPROTON` is either `1` or `2` (see [Custom Proton Autoupdate](#Custom-Proton-Autoupdate) a Requester will pope up, giving the option to either
+- skip the update
+- only download and extract the new custom proton version
+- download, extract and immediately use the new custom proton version for the current game

 #### Multi-Language Support
 **stl** Multi-Language Support *(currently with [these languages](https://github.com/frostworx/steamtinkerlaunch/tree/master/lang))*.